Jordan Vineyard & Winery

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-- Certified by Sonoma Sustainable and California Sustainable Winegrowing Alliance
+- Certified by Sonoma Sustainable and the California Sustainable Winegrowing Alliance

 - Jordan Vineyard & Winery Chardonnay, Russian River Valley$30-40Burgundian-style Chardonnay from cool Russian River Valley; elegant, food-friendly, and consistently rated.Find →

-- Jordan Vineyard & Winery Cabernet Sauvignon, Alexander Valley$55-65Bordeaux-blend style with silky tannins; ranked #1 on Wine and Spirits Restaurant Poll multiple times.Find →
+- Jordan Vineyard & Winery Cabernet Sauvignon, Alexander Valley$55-65Bordeaux-style blend with silky tannins; ranked number one on Wine and Spirits Restaurant Poll multiple times.Find →

 - Jordan produces only two wines: an Alexander Valley Cabernet Sauvignon blend (Cabernet Sauvignon, Merlot, Petit Verdot, Malbec) and a Russian River Valley Chardonnay

-- Founded 1972; first vintage 1976; André Tchelistcheff served as consulting enologist
+- Founded 1972 by Tom and Sally Jordan; first vintage 1976; André Tchelistcheff served as consulting enologist

-- Winemaker Rob Davis held the position from 1976 to 2019 (43 vintages); succeeded by Maggie Kruse
+- Winemaker Rob Davis held the position from 1976 to 2019 (43 vintages); succeeded by Maggie Kruse, who joined Jordan in 2006 and worked 13 harvests alongside Davis

-- Solar-powered since 2012; holds Sonoma Sustainable and California Sustainable Winegrowing Alliance certifications
+- Solar-powered since 2012 via a 454 kW PV system that offsets approximately 99 percent of the winery's utility bill; holds Sonoma Sustainable and California Sustainable Winegrowing Alliance certifications